Español

 To learn more about this technique, see Photodynamic Therapy.

-Chemotherapy uses drugs that kill cancer cells.
-Topical chemotherapy means that an anti-cancer medicine is put directly on the skin (usually in a cream or ointment) rather than being given by mouth or injected into a vein.
+Chemotherapy (chemo) uses drugs that kill cancer cells.
+Topical chemotherapy means that an anti-cancer medicine is put directly on the skin (usually in a cream or ointment) rather than being taken by mouth or given as an IV into a vein.

-When put directly on the skin, 5-FU kills tumor cells on or near the skin’s surface, but it can’t reach cancer cells deeper in the skin or those that have spread to other organs.
-For this reason, 5-FU is generally used only for pre-cancerous conditions such as actinic keratosis and for some very superficial skin cancers.
+When put directly on the skin, 5-FU kills tumor cells on or near the skin’s surface, but it can’t reach cancer cells deeper in the skin or those that have spread to other parts of the body.
+For this reason, topical 5-FU is generally used only for pre-cancerous conditions such as actinic keratosis and for some very superficial skin cancers (cancers that only affect the surface of the skin).

 A very small portion of people have a condition called DPD deficiency, which makes it hard for their bodies to break down and get rid of 5-FU.
 This can result in serious or even life-threatening side effects.
 If you are applying 5-FU and have any reactions beyond those you were told to expect on your skin, call your doctor or nurse right away.

 Diclofenac (Solaraze): A gel containing the drug diclofenac is sometimes used to treat actinic keratoses.
 This drug is part of a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs), which includes aspirin and ibuprofen.
 The gel is usually applied twice daily for 2 or 3 months.
-It may cause less severe skin reactions than 5-FU, but it can also take longer to work.
+It may cause less severe skin reactions than the chemo drugs above, but it can also take longer to work.

 Imiquimod (Zyclara) is a cream that can be applied to actinic keratoses and some very early basal cell cancers.
 It causes the immune system to react to the skin lesion and destroy it.
 It’s typically applied at least a few times a week for several weeks, although schedules can vary.
 Like other topical products, it can cause severe skin reactions in some people.
 It can also cause flu-like symptoms.

-For this technique, the doctor applies a chemical such as trichloroacetic acid (TCA) to the skin tumor, killing the tumor cells over the course of several days.
+For this treatment, the doctor applies a chemical such as trichloroacetic acid (TCA) to the skin tumor, killing the tumor cells.
+This can lead to redness and peeling of the skin over the course of several days.
 This approach is sometimes used to treat actinic keratosis.

 The American Cancer Society medical and editorial content team